chriscrcodes/smart-factory/INSTALL-3.md

     KUSTO_TABLE_NAME                = "aio_gold"
     ```

-## Start the Factory Assistant Application
+## Start the Factory Agent Application
 - Option 1 (from command line)
-    - Start a terminal from the [directory](./artifacts/factory-assistant/)
+    - Start a terminal from the [directory](./artifacts/factory-agent/)
     - Execute the following commands:
         ```bash
         pip install -r requirements.txt
         streamlit run .\frontend.py
         ```
 - Option 2 (Docker)
-    - Start a terminal from the [directory](./artifacts/factory-assistant/)
+    - Start a terminal from the [directory](./artifacts/factory-agent/)
     - Execute the following commands:
         ```bash
-        docker build . -t factory-assistant:v1.0
+        docker build . -t factory-agent:v1.0
-        docker run -p 8501:8501 factory-assistant:v1.0
+        docker run -p 8501:8501 factory-agent:v1.0
         ```
 - Launch a browser with the following URL to access the application:
     ```